 Choosing a therapist can be daunting, especially when you may be anxious and at a low ebb.
 If you’ve had no experience of working with one before it can be difficult to know who to choose.
 One of the most important things is to choose someone you feel comfortable with.

-My counselling approach is Integrative.
-My core training is Person-Centred and as part of my professional development I have received training in a wide range of other therapeutic approaches.
-I integrate elements of these when it is helpful for the client, for example, elements of Gestalt, CBT, Mindfulness and Neuroscience.
+My therapeutic approach is Integrative and my core training is Person-Centred.
+As part of my professional development I have experience of many of the major schools of psychotherapy.
+I am therefore able to include aspects of these when it is helpful for you, for example, elements of Gestalt, CBT, Mindfulness and Neuroscience.

 Training, qualifications & experience